 The heart also has an electrical system that sends out signals that trigger the heart muscles to contract, which controls our heart rate and our heart rhythm.
 The electrical signal starts at the top of the heart called the sinoatrial node, which functions as kind of a natural pacemaker, and that signal travels down the heart, stimulating the atria and then the ventricles to contract, which produces our heart beat.

 Cardiovascular disease is a term that can be used to describe a group of health conditions that affect the heart and/or blood vessels.
 There are many different things that can contribute to our cardiovascular system not functioning how it should, including age, environment, and lifestyle factors such as diet and exercise.
 There are certain types of cardiovascular disease that can be more strongly genetic, or hereditary, and can appear to run in families.

 Conditions that directly affect the heart are generally broken up into two main categories: arrhythmias (which affect the electrical system in the heart), and cardiomyopathies (which affect the structure and muscle of the heart).
+Some heart conditions affect both the rhythm and the structure of the heart, so may fit into both the arrhythmia and cardiomyopathy categories.
 Conditions that affect the cardiovascular system as a whole can lead to a buildup of cholesterol in the body, or an increased chance for blood vessels to rupture.
 Other conditions may include those that affect the formation and overall structure of the heart and/or blood vessels, called congenital heart defects.